A Eucharistic Community joined to worship, serve and know God.

 SERVICE

-This educational ministry, supplemental to that of the instruction by the individuals family is offered on the pre-school, elementary, junior, senior high and adult levels.
+This educational ministry, supplemental to that of the instruction by the individual family is offered on the elementary, middle and high school, and adult levels on the fundament pillars of:

 Message, Community, Worship, Service